sbb-design-systems/sbb-angular/DEVELOPER.md

 ### Generate Bazel files

 In order to automatically generate BUILD.bazel files, we implemented a schematic.
-You can run it with `ng g .:bazel --filter package` (package can be angular-public, angular-business, ..., showcase).
+You can run it with `yarn generate:bazel`.

 ## Running tests